 The Library encourages patrons to return books in a responsible and timely fashion to the Library so others may enjoy our shared resources.

 Why did the Library decide to eliminate overdue fines?

 The San Francisco Public Library was a pioneer in the fine free library movement.
 SFPL eliminated fines for children and teens in 1974.
 In recent years, inspired by other library systems that had eliminated fines for overdue materials for patrons of all ages, the Library partnered with the San Francisco Financial Justice Project of the Treasurer’s Office to study whether SFPL should go fine free.
-The full report on the findings (PDF) of this study .
+See the full Eliminating Fines report (PDF) on the findings of this study .

 The study found that the elimination of overdue fines in libraries had several positive outcomes: